 \subsection{A Corona-like Theorem.}

 As in \cite{Seip11}, our main tool is a version of the Corona Theorem.
 In full generality, this is still a vexingly open question in several variables, be it in the ball or the polydisc.
 However, following an earlier result of Cegrell \cite{Ceg}, a simpler proof \cite{Amar} gives a Corona-type result in the special case where most of the given generating functions are smooth.
 That result is enough to yield the required estimates in this instance.
 For $\Omega$ a bounded domain in $\C^d$, let $A^1(\Omega):= \mathcal H(\Omega) \cap \mathcal C^1(\overline \Omega)$.
-As usual, $H^\infty (\Omega)$ stands for the space of bounded holomorphic functions on $\Omega$, and $\|g\|_\infty:= \sup_{z\in\Omega} |g(z)|$.

-\begin{theorem} Let $\Omega$ be a bounded pseudoconvex domain in $\C^d$, such that the equation $\bar \partial u=\omega \in L^\infty_{(0,q)}$, $1\le q \le n$, admits a solution $u=S_{q}\omega \in L_{(0,q-1)}^{\infty}(\Omega )$ when $\bar \partial \omega =0$, $\omega \in L_{(0,q)}^{\infty }(\Omega )$, with the bounds :
+\begin{theorem} Let $\Omega$ be a bounded pseudoconvex domain in $\C^d$, such that the equation $\bar \partial u=\omega$, $1\le q \le n$, admits a solution $u=S_{q}\omega \in L_{(0,q-1)}^{\infty}(\Omega )$ when $\bar \partial \omega =0$, $\omega \in L_{(0,q)}^{\infty }(\Omega )$, with the bounds :

 There exists a constant $C=C(d,\Omega)$ such that if $N\in \N$, $N\ge 2$, and if $f_j \in A^1(\Omega)$, $1\le j\le N-1$, $f_N \in H^\infty (\Omega)$, verify

 then there exist $g_1, \dots, g_N \in H^\infty (\Omega)$ such that $\sum_{j=1}^N f_j(z)g_j(z)=1$ and for $1\le j\le d$,